Chapter 7 Bankruptcy Means Test: Your Guide to Qualifying for Debt Relief

 Key Takeaways

-- The Chapter 7 bankruptcy means test determines eligibility for debt discharge by comparing income to state median
+- The means test evaluates eligibility for Chapter 7 bankruptcy by comparing income to the state median.

-- Current Monthly Income (CMI) calculation includes all sources of income from the past six months
+- Current Monthly Income (CMI) includes all sources of income from the past six months.

-- Passing the means test requires income below state median or demonstrating special circumstances
+- Passing the means test requires income below the state median or demonstrating special circumstances.

-- Failing the means test may lead to Chapter 13 bankruptcy or exploring alternative debt relief options
+- Failing the test may lead to Chapter 13 bankruptcy or exploring alternative debt relief options.

-- Professional guidance from a bankruptcy attorney can help navigate the complex means test process accurately
+- Professional guidance from a bankruptcy attorney can simplify the means test process.

 Understanding the Chapter 7 Bankruptcy Means Test